lehins/lehins.github.io/_posts/2020-07-10-canny-benchmarks.md

 ## Intro

 How many implementations of Canny edge detection do we have in Haskell?
-How fast are they and which array libraries are responsible for the performance of those implementations?
+How fast are they and which array libraries are responsible for their performance?
 These are the questions I'll try to answer in this blog post.

 ## Preface